Villa de Merlo

 Villa de Merlo is a small city in the Department of Junín, Province of San Luis, Argentina.
-It is administered by an intendant, presently former Provincial Senator Gloria Petrino.
-The town lies 796 meters above sea level.
-The demotic for Merlo is "merlino".
+It is administered by a mayor Leonardo Rodriguez.
+The town lies 796 meters (abt.
+2600 feet) above sea level.
+The local demonym for Merlo is a "Merlino".

 Merlo is the third most populated country town in the province.
+The city is famous for its microclimate, specifically for the amount of negatively charged particles in the atmosphere.
 The weather is mostly mild and dry, with little wind, and the area has a number of streams.